ArchiveBox/ArchiveBox/README.md

 <summary><i>Expand to learn how to export your ArchiveBox collection...</i></summary>
 <br/>

-> [!NOTE]
+> *NOTE: These exports are not paginated, exporting many URLs or the entire archive at once may be slow.*
-> These exports are not paginated, exporting many URLs or the entire archive at once may be slow.
-Use the filtering CLI flags on the `archivebox list` command to export specific Snapshots or ranges.
+> *Use the filtering CLI flags on the `archivebox list` command to export specific Snapshots or ranges.*

 ```bash
 # archivebox list --help